Use spot instances in own cloud

 Required IAM permissions

 dstack autoscale feature requires the following permissions:

 Once you've configured the credentials to your AWS account, you'll be able to manage autoscale rules.

 Add or replace rules

 Type the following to see how to add or replace autoscale rules:

-> dstack autoscale rules set --help usage: dstack autoscale rules set --max MAX INSTANCE_TYPE positional arguments: INSTANCE_TYPE optional arguments: --max MAX The maximum number of instances
+dstack autoscale allow --help usage: dstack autoscale allow --max MAX INSTANCE_TYPE positional arguments: INSTANCE_TYPE optional arguments: --max MAX The maximum number of instances

-> The required positional argument
+The required positional argument